junxit/us-congress-bills-116/metadata.md

 - 2019-11-05 — Placed on the Union Calendar, Calendar No. 215.
 - 2019-11-05 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-270.
 - 2019-11-05 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-270.
+- 2019-12-09 — Considered under suspension of the rules. (consideration: CR H9356-9359)
+- 2019-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4373.
+- 2019-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-09 — Ms. Johnson (TX) moved to suspend the rules and pass the bill, as amended.
+- 2019-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9356-9358)
+- 2019-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9356-9358)